Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [management.jmx.rmiConnector](./values.yaml#L1671)

 Mandatory (if you wish to use the provided "stop" script).
 Enables the standard RMI connector.
 The remote MBean server will be accessible through this url: `service:jmx:rmi:///jndi/rmi://<host>:<port>/lsjmx`.
 If full JMX features is not available, only the "Server" MBean is supplied and only the Server shutdown operation is available.
 The JVM platform MBean server is also exposed and it is accessible through the url: `service:jmx:rmi:///jndi/rmi://<host>:<port>/jmxrmi`.
-Note that the configuration of the connector applies to both cases; hence, access to the JVM platform MBean server from this connector is not configured through the "com.sun.management.jmxremote" JVM properties.
+Note that the configuration of the connector applies to both cases; hence, access to the JVM platform MBean server from this connector is not configured through the `com.sun.management.jmxremote` JVM properties.
 Also note that TLS/SSL is an optional feature, available depending on Edition and License Type.
-To know what features are enabled by your license, please see the License tab of the Monitoring Dashboard (by default, available at /dashboard).
+To know what features are enabled by your license, please see the License tab of the Monitoring Dashboard (by default, available at `/dashboard`).

 **Default:**